Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Automatic Stuttering Identification

-\citet{villegas2019novel} introduced a respiratory bio-signals based stuttering classification method.
-They used respiratory patterns (air volume) and pulse rate as an input features to MLP.
-The dataset, developed at Pontifical Catholic University of Peru consists of 68 Latin American Spanish speaking participants with 27 PWS (aged 18-27 with mean of 24.4$\pm$5 years), 33 normal (aged 21-30 with mean of 24.3$\pm$2.3 years).
+Villegas \emph{et al}~\cite{villegas2019novel} introduced a respiratory bio-signals based stuttering classification method.
+They used respiratory patterns (air volume) and pulse rate as input features to MLP.
+The dataset, developed at the Pontifical Catholic University of Peru consists of 68 Latin American Spanish-speaking participants with 27 PWS (aged 18-27 with a mean of 24.4$\pm$5 years), 33 normal (aged 21-30 with a mean of 24.3$\pm$2.3 years).
 The stuttering type studied in this research work is blocks with an accuracy of 82.6\% \cite{villegas2019novel}.

-In 2013, \citet{mahesha2017lp} introduced a new Linear prediction-Hilbert transform based MFCC (LH-MFCC) human perception feature extraction technique to capture the temporal, instantaneous amplitude and frequency characteristics of speech.
-The study compares the MFCC and LH-MFFC features for three types of disfluencies including prolongation, repetition and interjection in combination with 64 Gaussian mixture model (GMM) components and reports a gain of 1.79\% in average accuracy \cite{mahesha2017lp} with LH-MFCCs.
-The proposed LH-MFCC improves discriminatory ability in all classification experiments \cite{mahesha2017lp}. \paragraph{\textit{K}-Nearest Neighbor and Linear Discriminant Analysis} \emph{K}-NN, proposed by Thomas Cover is a non parametric model that can be used for both classification and regression.
-In \emph{k}-NN classification, the output is described by the class membership and a sample is classified by the contribution of its neighbors.
+In 2013, Mahesha and Vinod~\cite{mahesha2017lp} introduced a new Linear prediction-Hilbert transform-based MFCC (LH-MFCC) human perception feature extraction technique to capture the temporal, instantaneous amplitude, and frequency characteristics of speech.
+The study compares the MFCC and LH-MFFC features for three types of disfluencies including prolongation, repetition, and interjection in combination with 64 Gaussian mixture model (GMM) components and reported a gain of 1.79\% in average accuracy \cite{mahesha2017lp} with LH-MFCCs.
+The proposed LH-MFCC improves discriminatory ability in all classification experiments \cite{mahesha2017lp}. \paragraph{$k$-Nearest Neighbor and Linear Discriminant Analysis} $k$-NN, proposed by Thomas Cover is a non-parametric model that can be used for both classification and regression.
+In $k$-NN classification, the output is described by the class membership and a sample is classified by the contribution of its neighbors.
 The sample is assigned to the class which is most common among its \textit{k (k$\geq$0)} neighbors.
 This method relies on the distance metric for classification \cite{murphy2012machine}

-LDA also called normal discriminant analysis (NDA), or discriminant function analysis is a technique used in statistics and machine learning, to find a linear combination of features that separates two or more classes of samples.
-The resulting combination dimensionality reduction before classification or may be used as a linear classifier as well \cite{murphy2012machine}.
+LDA also called normal discriminant analysis (NDA), or discriminant function analysis is a technique used in statistics and machine learning, to find a linear combination of features that separates two or more classes of samples~\cite{murphy2012machine}.